Howesy/DiscordJarvis/README.md

 If you want an example of how to perform these actions, direct your attention to the (Installation Tutorial) section.

+## Extra Information

+As you can see there is a significant lack of commands included in the repository.
+This is because I leave the command making to you developers.
+I've given you the engine to drive the amibition, you've just got to give it the throttle to get it going.
+However, I will more than likely be leaving example commands in this repository in another branch or perhaps directly integrated into this "master" branch.

+## Future Plans

+- Potentially implement an eval command that executes in it's own sandboxed environment to protect from malicious intentions.
+- Add a plethora of various commannds to the repository to inspire and give developers the boost they may need for their bots.

 ## Commands Example

 <a href="https://imgbb.com/"><img src="https://i.ibb.co/PDtNPQK/Discord-e-ZHt5-G2-G7-R.png" alt="Discord-e-ZHt5-G2-G7-R" border="0" /><a>